Video Automation: 3 Ways to Automate your Video Creation

 What are the benefits of video automation?

-What's the best video automation tool?
+What's the best video automation software?

-Can I automate videos using AI?
+Can I automate videos using generative AI?

 Do I need video editing experience?